Begotten (film): Plot

-The film opens with a dilapidated shack, inside which a robed and masked figure disembowels himself with a straight razor.
+The film opens on a dilapidated shack, inside which a robed and masked figure disembowels himself with a straight razor.
 He dies after cutting open his abdomen and removing his internal organs.
-A woman in white emerges from his mutilated remains.
+A woman in white emerges from his remains.
 She brings the corpse to arousal and uses his semen to impregnate herself.
 Time passes and the woman, now visibly pregnant, stands beside a coffin.
-She gives birth to a fully matured yet malformed man but abandons him in the wilderness.
+She gives birth to a fully matured yet malformed man and leaves him lying in the wilderness, convulsing violently and unable to walk.

-After wandering across a barren landscape, he encounters a tribe of nomads who seize him by his umbilical cord.
+Soon a tribe of robed nomads arrive, seize him and drag him away by his umbilical cord.
 He vomits part of his organs, which the tribe accept as gifts.
-They lead him through a rocky hillside, stopping to torture and throw him into a fire pit where he burns to death.
-He is resurrected by his mother who comforts him before they continue together across the wilderness.
-The nomads later appear and attack him as his mother stands nearby in a trance-like state.
+They lead him through a rocky hillside, stopping to drag him into a fire pit where they repeatedly stab him with a fork-like implement and appear to collect some of his blood.
+They then carry him to a hill and leave him to die.
+His mother then returns, places a rope around his neck and leads him into a forest as he crawls spasmodically behind her.
+Later in a quarry, the nomads reappear and strike his head with a club before attacking him with a large stick as his mother stands trance-like nearby.

-The nomads knock her to the ground before sexually assaulting and murdering her while as her son lies injured nearby.
-As the nomads leave, several large-robed figures arrive to carry her mutilated remains away.
-They travel to a gorge where they harvest mounds of clay into small jars.
-The robed men cut the mother's body into small pieces, crushing her bones and then placing them into the jars.
-With this act complete, they abduct and murder her son, repeating the same process and burying the jars into the crust of the earth.
-Over time, the burial site becomes lush with flowers and crops as a montage of photographs depicting the robed god is shown.
-In the final scene, the mother and son appear wandering through a forest as the cycle begins again.
+The nomads fatally cudgel his mother before sexually assaulting her body with their clubs and raping her corpse while her son lies injured.
+As the nomads leave and the woman's son kneels before her body and mourns her, two robed figures arrive to cover her corpse and carry it away.
+They travel to a gorge where they and their companions harvest mounds of clay into small jars.
+The robed men cut the mother's body into small pieces, crushing her bones and placing them into the jars.
+Meanwhile the son has crawled through a desert and reached the sea some distance away, where the robed men find him, tie him in a sack and murder him, repeating the same process and burying the jars into the crust of the earth.
+Over time, the burial site becomes lush with flowers and crops.
+The closing images present the mother, as before, leading her son into the forest as the cycle begins again.